 There are 17 official snowshoe trails in Kananaskis.
 Snow seekers should make their way to Peter Lougheed Provincial Park.
 The Chester Lake area receives a TON of snow each winter!

 Here are our top picks for snowshoeing with the family.
-Click the links for detailed trip reports!
+Click the green links for detailed trip reports!

 Hogarth Lakes Loop is a pretty, family-friendly snowshoe trail that is only 3.9 km return with 30 m elevation gain.